Global small-hole minimization of the first Dirichlet eigenvalue in a square with two hard obstacles: Introduction

 \section{Introduction}

 The first Dirichlet eigenvalue is one of the basic spectral quantities attached to a bounded domain.
-In mechanical and acoustic models it determines the fundamental frequency of a clamped membrane or cavity, in diffusion it governs the slowest exponential decay rate, and in quantum confinement it represents the ground-state energy under hard-wall constraints.
+In mechanical and acoustic models it determines the fundamental frequency of a clamped membrane or an absorbing cavity, in diffusion it governs the slowest exponential decay rate, and in quantum confinement it represents the ground-state energy under hard-wall constraints.
 If the ambient domain is fixed but contains movable hard inclusions, one is naturally led to an obstacle-placement problem for this fundamental spectral quantity.

 For a single obstacle, this point of view was developed by Harrell--Kr\"oger--Kurata~\cite{HKK2001}, who showed for a class of convex symmetric domains that a minimizing obstacle position must touch the boundary, while maximizing positions are constrained by the symmetry of the ambient domain.
-The problem considered here is the next natural step: two equal hard obstacles in a square.
+For unions of congruent disks with variable centers, Birgin--Fernandez--Haeser--Laurain~\cite{BirginEtAl2023} established existence, derived shape sensitivities, and developed numerical optimization procedures.
+In a different small-volume problem, where the obstacle shape is free, Noris--Siclari--Verzini~\cite{NorisSiclariVerzini2025} proved localization near boundary points minimizing the gradient of the unperturbed ground state.

+The problem considered here has a different singular mechanism.
+The obstacles remain circular, the ambient boundary is polygonal, and the square ground state has a quadratic zero at each corner.
+Two defects may also interact on the same corner scale.
+The distinctive points of the present analysis are therefore the full corner-cell capacity, a quantitative exclusion of same-corner clustering, an exact adjacent-versus-opposite polarization comparison, and an unrestricted global $r^4$ asymptotic.
 Besides its intrinsic shape-optimization interest, the multi-obstacle problem is a simple model for the arrangement of rigid inclusions, voids, blocked regions, or impenetrable defects in confined media.
-Questions of this kind arise whenever one wants to lower the principal frequency or ground-state energy, or equivalently slow the dominant Dirichlet decay mode, by arranging several small exclusions inside a fixed cavity.
-Similar considerations appear in simplified models of acoustic design, diffusion through perforated media, confinement in microstructured devices, and the placement of inactive or blocked regions in spatially constrained systems.

 Throughout the paper,

 and